LiuyinYang1101/Sea-Wave/README.md

-# EEGWaveNet
+# Sea-Wave

-EEGWaveNet is an open-source repository for a novel approach to auditory EEG decoding.
-This project presents the EEGWaveNet model, a state-of-the-art architecture for auditory EEG data decoding.
+Sea-Wave is an open-source repository for a novel approach to auditory EEG decoding.
+This project presents the adapted Wavenet model, a state-of-the-art architecture for auditory EEG data decoding.
 Check our paper:

 ## Introduction

-This study introduces the EEGWaveNet, a novel model for auditory EEG decoding as an extension of our adapted Wavenet model, the model that ranked second in the Auditory EEG Challenge regression subtask of the ICASSP Signal Processing Grand Challenge 2023.
-We introduce EEGWaveNet which resulted in superior performance compared to state-of-the-art models as well as good interpretability.
-The best model achieved a Pearson correlation of 0.2258 on held-out stories and 0.1158 on held-out subjects.
-After fine-tuning, the best subject could reach a Pearson score above 0.5.
+This study presents Sea-Wave, a WaveNet-based architecture for reconstructing speech envelopes from auditory EEG.
+The model is an extension of our submission for the Auditory EEG Challenge of the ICASSP Signal Processing Grand Challenge 2023.
+We improve upon our prior work by evaluating model components and hyperparameters through an ablation study and hyperparameter search, respectively.
+Our best subject-independent model achieves a Pearson correlation of 22.58% on seen and 11.58% on unseen subjects.
+After subject-specific finetuning, we find an average relative improvement of 30% for the seen subjects and a Pearson correlation of 56.57% for the best subject.
+Finally, we explore a number of model visualizations to obtain a better understanding of the model, the differences across subjects and the EEG features that relate to auditory perception.

 ## Paper Reference

-If you use EEGWaveNet in your research or work, please consider citing our paper:
+If you use Sea-Wave in your research or work, please consider citing our paper:

 ```
 @INPROCEEDINGS{a-Wavenet,